All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Review of Emulation Approaches: Meet the Contestants

 \section{Review of Emulation Approaches: Meet the Contestants}

-Deciding on the $29$ emulators to present in this paper was no small task.
-We sought to create a diverse set of approaches used across many of the various specialized UQ communities, with an emphasis on methods that provide full predictive distributions rather than point estimates.
-Inevitably, many strong alternatives were left out; one has to draw the line somewhere.
+Deciding on the $32$ emulators to present in this paper was no small task.
+We sought to create a diverse set of approaches used across many of the various specialized UQ communities, with an emphasis on methods that provide full predictive distributions rather than point estimates. \kr{Accordingly, our primary performance metric is continuous ranked probability scores(CRPS; see \cref{eq:crps}), a proper scoring rule for probabilistic predictions that directly evaluates this distributional output.} Inevitably, many strong alternatives were left out; one has to draw the line somewhere.

 The Gaussian process (GP) is considered by many to be the ``gold-standard" in surrogate modeling, and is thus a good place to start (along with some popular variants).
 Because GP computation scales cubically with the size of the training data, GPs can become impractical for even moderately sized datasets.
 For this reason, approximate Gaussian process regression has been a vibrant area of research over the past two decades (see \cite{liu2020gaussian} for an extensive review), and so we include a diverse set of representatives here.
 Basis function regressors are a broad and popular alternative to GPs (though the GP itself can technically be included in this class), including linear models, polynomial chaos expansions \citep{wiener1938homogeneous}, multivariate adaptive regression splines \citep{friedman1991}, and many more.
 Finally, we include many methods popular in the machine learning community.
 Although we make an attempt to categorize the results below, we note that these groups are non-unique, imprecise, and imperfect.
 Most methods described below could fit into multiple categories.